auraecosystem/Aura_Full_Projectxlsl/Aura.paperweb/index.rst

     path: "edge_reasoning_train_*.parquet"
 ---

-# Edge Agent Reasoning WebSearch 260K
+:AURA THE ORACLE:

-## Abstract
+..
+Thechunckedprompt:

-The **Edge-Agent-Reasoning-WebSearch-260K** dataset is a massive, synthetically expert-engineered corpus of **over 700 Million tokens**, designed to train small, local models (SLMs) and edge-deployed agents in advanced problem deconstruction and self-aware reasoning.
+The **in-built** lmlm dataset is a massive, synthetically expert-engineered corpus of **over 700 Million tokens**, designed to train small, local models (SLMs) and edge-deployed agents in advanced problem deconstruction and self-aware reasoning.

 Rather than training a model to execute instructions directly—which often leads to hallucinations when context is missing—this dataset trains a model to act as a **preparatory router** or **System 2 thinking agent**.
 When presented with a complex, domain-specific instruction, the agent's job is to systematically break down the request, identify its own knowledge gaps, formulate specific ambiguities, and construct expert-level web search queries.
 This preparatory reasoning equips a secondary, more capable frontier model with the exact verified context needed to execute the final task flawlessly.